Call us on 694 694

 We may share your personal information with fraud prevention agencies if we feel fraud has been or might be committed.
 These agencies collect, maintain and share data on known and suspected fraudulent activity for the purposes of fraud prevention.
 These records may be searched and shared with other organisations by the fraud prevention agencies.

-We have a legal obligation to report suspected fraud to law enforcement agencies.
+We have a legal obligation to report suspected fraud to law enforcement agencies, and we are not permitted to share the detail of any disclosure with you.

 The fraud prevention and law enforcement agencies we share data with are: